 Later, he started working for the De’Medici family, both in Rome and in Florence.
 He also worked in other Italian cities, like Naples.
 But his main paintings are in the Tuscan city.
 Especially in the halls and walls of Palazzo Vecchio.

-Vasari was more successful as an architect than a painter.
+Vasari was more successful as an architect than as a painter.
 His greatest work was the loggia of the Palazzo degli Uffizi, by the Arno.
-He designed the long passageway that connects it to Pitti Palace and the courtyard that today is a public piazza.
-Unfortunately, Varasi damaged two medieval churches, the church of Santa Croce, and the church of Santa Maria Novella, by removing the original rood screen and loft and remodeling the retro choir in Mannerist taste.
+He designed the long passageway that connects it to the Pitti Palace.
+Unfortunately, Vasari damaged two medieval churches, the church of Santa Croce, and the church of Santa Maria Novella when he removed the original rod screen and the lofts.

-Vasari enjoyed a fine reputation in his day.
-In 1547, he built a large home in Arezzo, using a portion of his fortune.
+In 1547, he built a large home in Arezzo.
 Today, this building houses a museum in his honor.
 Vasari himself spent countless hours painting the vaults and walls of his home.
 While living there, Varasi was elected to Arezzo’s municipal council and eventually rose to position in the supreme office of gonfaloniere.

 In 1563, Varasi founded the Accademia del Disegno with the Grand Duke and Michelangelo, the latter as capo of the institution.